University of Trinidad and Tobago

 The University of Trinidad and Tobago, also known as UTT, is a state owned university in Trinidad and Tobago established in 2004.
 Its main campus, currently under construction, will be located at Wallerfield in Trinidad.
 Presently, its campuses are an amalgamation of several former technological colleges throughout the country.

 It is one of three universities in Trinidad and Tobago, the others being the University of the West Indies and University of the Southern Caribbean.

-Board of Governors

-The University is headed by a board of governors.
-The current board consists of: